 - A study in France looked at moderate drinkers.
 They had a 75% lower risk of Alzheimer’s Disease.
 And an 80% lower risk of senile dementia than abstainers.109

-- Investigators studied 7,460 women age 65 and older.
+- Researchers studied 7,460 women age 65 and older.
 Those who had up to three drinks per day had much better cognitive function scores than non-drinkers.
 Tested was concentration, memory, abstract reasoning, and language.
 They controlled for possible confounders.110

 - Researchers in Australia studied 7,485 people age 20 to 64.
 Moderate drinkers did better than abstainers on all measures of cognitive ability.
 Sex, race, education and personality failed to account for the findings.111